 10. When the dough in the bread pan doubles in volume, place it in the oven (if it is not already there) and switch ON the oven to about 183°C (360°F).
 After the over reaches that temperature, the baking should continue for about 25 minutes.
 After this time, the crust should look golden brown and firm; if you rap it with a knife, there should be a hollow sound.

 11. Remove the bread pan from the oven.
 Tip out the bread over a wire rack and (optionally) slather it with butter on all sides.
 Let loaf cool completely.
+This is an important step.
+If you cut the bread before it has cooled completely, it will likely ruin the loaf by making it sticky and chewy.

 12. After the loaf has cooled, you can cut off slices at will.
 I typically toast the slices slightly before eating them, because I find this improves the taste.